How & Where to Watch Rome in 2025: Watch Both Seasons Online From Anywhere

 The Best VPNs for Watching Rome

-Before we wrap up, let’s take a brief look at the two best VPNs for streaming Rome (or anything else on Max).
+Before we wrap up, let’s take a brief look at the three best VPNs for streaming Rome (or anything else on Max).

-By a hair’s breadth, NordVPN is our second choice.
-Like ExpressVPN, it comes packed with advanced features and excellent security measures, including a solid no-logs policy.
-In fact, it’s even faster than ExpressVPN on most servers, which can make it an even more appealing choice than our number one pick, depending on where you are.
+NordVPN is our top choice for streaming.
+It comes packed with advanced features and excellent security measures, including a solid no-logs policy.
+In fact, it’s even faster than most other VPNs we test, which makes it an even more appealing choice as our number one pick, depending on where you are.

 Once again, there’s a 30-day money-back guarantee if you’re feeling uncertain and you can check out our full NordVPN review for more details.